Khalid786-gif/Java_Basic_Concepts/Strings.md

 ## Basic String Characteristics

-<li><b>Immutable</b>:   Once a string is created, it cannot be changed.
-If you modify a string, a new string is created instead of altering the original one.</li>
+<li><b>Immutable</b>:Once a string is created, it cannot be changed.If we try modify a string, a new string is created instead of altering the original one.</li>

 <li><b>String Length</b>:   You can find out how many characters are in a string using the length() method.
 Example : int length = str.length();</li>